pulumi/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

 ```

 -> If you're importing a resource with beta features, make sure to include `-provider=google-beta`
-as an argument so that Terraform uses the correct provider to import your resource.
+as an argument so that this provider uses the correct provider to import your resource.

 ## User Project Overrides